Telecommunications in Azerbaijan

 Telecommunications in Azerbaijan provides information about television, radio, fixed and mobile telephones, and the Internet in Azerbaijan.

-The Azerbaijan economy has been markedly stronger in recent years and, not surprisingly, the country has been making progress in developing ICT sector.
+The Azerbaijan economy has been markedly stronger recently and, not surprisingly, the country has been making progress in developing ICT sector.
 Nonetheless, it still faces problems.
 These include poor infrastructure and an immature telecom regulatory regime.
 The Ministry of Communications and Information Technologies of Azerbaijan (MCIT), as well as being an operator through its role in Aztelekom, is both a policy-maker and regulator.